Walk of Honor

 • Plaques: 12" x12" bronze plaques are available for engraving and placement on the brick walls within the Walk of Honor.
 There are walls within the site dedicated to "Fallen Heroes" which includes first responders who died in the line of duty; living and deceased first responders; and alumni, friends and family.

-• Benches: Our memorial benches are 4' long and made from sturdy, weather-proof, HDPE recycled composite board.
+• Benches: Our memorial benches are 4' and 6' long and made from sturdy, weather-proof, HDPE recycled composite board.
 The engraving on the bench plaque can be up to 22 characters per line, up to 3 lines.
 Benches can be placed either at the Walk of Honor site or in designated areas around main campus.

 Your support will serve as a lasting permanent legacy at LCCC.
 Proceeds from the brick purchases will support local training programs and the perpetuity of the project.
 By investing in this project you will forever be part of both LCCC's history and its future.